 As mentioned last time, researchers studying primate behavior have found that alpha chimps tend to be a little high-strung because they’re constantly on the lookout for would-be pretenders to their throne.
 Testosterone appears to be the source of this monitoring behavior, and the same hyper-vigilance manifests itself among alpha humans as well.

-Researchers have found that when both men and women are injected with testosterone, they become much more attentive to angry faces.
+Researchers studying social psychology have found that when both men and women are injected with testosterone, they become much more attentive to angry faces.
 The thinking is that someone with an angry face constitutes a possible status threat (he might be gunning for your position), so it pays to be extra attentive to a scowling countenance, and the potentially nefarious intentions lurking behind it.